Once you’ve got the travel bug, it’s kind of difficult to get rid of. (Not that you’d want to!)

 We had a full day of sightseeing on the Saturday, which gave me a great excuse to wear some new items from Topshop that I’d bought the week before!

-In addition to this, the night life is a treat!
-There’s The Dome, a fancy bar and restaurant with an interior that looks like the inside of Gringotts Bank (Harry Potter reference).
-Old Town also has some live music bars that are so much fun, featuring some extremely talented bands.
+In addition to this, the nightlife is amazing!
+There’s The Dome, a fancy bar and restaurant with an interior that looks like the inside of Gringotts Bank (hey, Harry Potter fans!)
+Old Town also has some live music bars that are so much fun, featuring some super talented bands.